Skip to main content

 As well as attending seminars and lectures, you’ll be taught by industry experts in our, on-campus podiatry clinic; using specialist gait analysis equipment, and developing skills in our orthotics laboratory, you’ll gain hands-on experience to give you a unique insight into the world of foot health.

-In 2024, the University’s new Daphne Steele Building will open on the site of the National Health Innovation campus.
+The University’s new Daphne Steele Building is now open on the site of the National Health Innovation campus.
 The building features a state-of-the-art public-facing podiatry clinic, which will enable students to develop their skills and knowledge, whilst directly impacting on the health outcomes of the community.

 You’ll develop the essential skills needed to be a podiatrist and gain hands-on experience during your placement, supported by our clinical lecturing team, who will be on hand to provide help and advice, both on campus and while you are on placement.